rileygmiller/rileygmiller.github.io/_pages/about.md

 ## Education

-Riley prides herself on his diverse skill set.
+Riley prides herself on her hardwork, dedication, and love for learning.

 * Vanderbilt University
   * BE Chemical Engineering